The Atom Ant/Secret Squirrel Show

-The Atom Ant/Secret Squirrel Show is an hour-long Saturday morning cartoon produced by Hanna-Barbera Productions from 1965 to 1967 for NBC.
+The Atom Ant/Secret Squirrel Show is an hour-long American Saturday morning cartoon produced by Hanna-Barbera Productions from 1965 to 1967 for NBC.

-In fall 1965, the show aired as two independent half-hour programs.
-The Atom Ant Show featured the tiny superhero Atom Ant, with additional segments Precious Pupp and The Hillbilly Bears.
-The Secret Squirrel Show featured the master spy Secret Squirrel, backed up with Squiddly Diddly and Winsome Witch.
+In 1965, the show aired as two independent half-hour programs.
+The Atom Ant Show featured the tiny superhero Atom Ant, with additional segments The Hillbilly Bears and Precious Pupp.
+The Secret Squirrel Show features the master spy Secret Squirrel, backed up with Squiddly Diddly and Winsome Witch.
 In the winter, the shows combine into an hour-long format, The Atom Ant/Secret Squirrel Show.
-For the series' final NBC run under the Atom Ant/Secret Squirrel title, the show was one half-hour long.
+For the series' final NBC run under the Atom Ant/Secret Squirrel title, the show was a half-hour long.